Firstborn in the Scriptures

 The apostle John writes, “And from Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth.
 To Him who loved us and washed us from our sins in His own blood” (Revelation 1:5).

 Obviously, Jesus, the son of man, was not the first person to be raised from the dead.
-In the Old Testament, we know that Moses got resurrected from the dead (Jude 9) and Elijah resurrected a young boy as well (1 kings 17:21:22).
+In the Old Testament, we know that Moses got resurrected from the dead (Jude 9), Elijah resurrected a young boy as well (1 kings 17:21:22), and Elisha raises the Shunammite’s Son (2 Kings 4:18-37).
 And in the New Testament, Jesus Himself resurrected three individuals from the dead.
 He resurrected Lazarus the brother of Mary and Martha (John 11:1-44), the Son of the Widow of Nain (Luke 7:11–17), and the daughter of Jairus, a ruler of the synagogue (Luke 8:49–56).

 Though Jesus was not the first to be resurrected from the dead, he was considered as first in the sense that all others resurrected before and after Him gained their liberty from the clutches of death only through His victory over the grave.
 His ability to lay down His life and to take it again (John 10:18) differentiates Him from all other men ever to be resurrected from the grave and sets Him as the originator of all life.
 “For to this end Christ died and rose and lived again, that He might be Lord of both the dead and the living” (Romans 14:9 also 1 Corinthians 15:12–23; John 1:4, 7–9).